Our state is experiencing an unemployment crisis, and Governor Gretchen Whitmer’s latest veto isn’t helping.

 Gov. Gretchen Whitmer vetoed a $155 million program that would have provided $1,000 reading scholarships that opponents said looked too much like vouchers.
 The scholarships would have allowed families to get outside reading tutoring or instruction for elementary students.

-Democratic Gov. Gretchen Whitmer on Tuesday vetoed a Republican-sponsored attempt to stop a $300 weekly federal supplement that is being added to unemployed workers’ benefits during the coronavirus pandemic.
+Democratic Gov. Gretchen Whitmer on Tuesday vetoed a Republican-sponsored attempt to stop a $300 weekly federal supplement that is being added to unemployed workers’ benefits during the coronavirus pandemic.…Republicans and the conservative Michigan Freedom Fund criticized Whitmer’s veto, saying about 300,000 fewer residents are working than when the pandemic struck in early 2020.

 The University of Michigan claimed in 2020 it was freezing the base salaries of all its employees.But when a Michigan Freedom of Information Act request was submitted for documents showing the gross pay of its employees, U-M officials refused, claiming the law only requires them to turn over base salary records.
 The requested documents would indicate whether some employees received bonuses or extra pay beyond base salary increases that had been frozen.